networknext/next/docs/operator_guide_to_bare_metal_relays.md

 ## 2. Define seller datacenters in terraform

-Modify the datacenter map in `~/next/terraform/sellers/datapacket/main.tf` to add datacenters you want to use.

 Go to https://datapacket.com and see what datacenters they have.
 At the time of writing, they have the following datacenters:

 * stockholm